 Are Prenuptial Agreements Enforceable in Arizona?

+If you want to know are prenuptial agreements enforceable in Arizona, you have come to the right place for the answer to that question.
 The American Bar Association created the Uniform Premarital Act.
-That Act is not law in every state, but it was instead intended to be an example of what each state may decide to use as their own law.
-The Arizona legislature modeled our laws pertaining to prenuptial agreements in Arizona after the example provided by the American Bar Association.
+That Act is not the law in every state, but it was instead intended to be an example of what each state may decide to use as their law.
+The Arizona legislature modeled our laws about prenuptial agreements in Arizona after the example provided by the American Bar Association.

 We have written an informative article about the Arizona Court of Appeals ruling in the case of Williams v.
 Williams discussing enforcement of a prenuptial agreement in Arizona.

 Contact Our Scottsdale and Phoenix Arizona Prenuptial Agreements Attorneys

 If you are in need of a divorce lawyer in Scottsdale or Phoenix Arizona, the family law firm of Hildebrand Law, PC is only a phone call away.
 Our attorneys handle all types of divorce cases in Arizona.
 Please call (480)305-8300 if you wish to speak with our Arizona divorce lawyers or have additional questions regarding Arizona divorce laws.